LGBTQ history in Belgium: 2009

 A study conducted in 2009 found that violent homophobic acts are still visible within the community, with verbal aggression as the most common offence, "60% of LGBT respondents experienced this.
 20% of respondents have been threatened, 10% have been physically attacked."
 Crimes are not reported because of a lack of trust in the police.
 Social exclusion and discrimination contribute to negative mental health outcomes including suicide; the suicide rate in Belgium is higher among LGBT people.
 According to the 2012 Eurobarometer, 50% of Belgians believe there is still discrimination against sexual orientation.

 2013

-In February, Bart De Wever, the major of Antwerp and chairman of the Flemish nationalist party imposed restrictions on LGBT city employees.
+In February, Bart De Wever, the mayor of Antwerp and chairman of the Flemish nationalist party imposed restrictions on LGBT city employees.
 De Wever argued that forms of self-expression conducted by city desk officers should be limited to protect the neutrality of the city and the public sphere.
 Limitations include not wearing any clothing that displays sexual orientation like a T-shirt with rainbow prints.
 De Wever stated, "I do not want anyone at the city desks wearing a Rainbow T-shirt.
 Because a homosexual demonstrates through such symbols that he or she is committed to that obedience."
 De Wever's comments imply that religious and sexual identity need to be kept private.